-Ida Moffett School of Nursing’s Psychiatric Mental Health Nurse Practitioner advanced practice registered nurse certificate prepares licensed nurse practitioners who hold a graduate degree to provide comprehensive mental health and social care services to patients.
-Students learn to evaluate, diagnose and manage the care of patients who suffer from mental health disorders.
+Moffett & Sanders School of Nursing’s Psychiatric Mental Health Nurse Practitioner advanced practice registered nurse certificate prepares licensed primary care nurse practitioners who hold a graduate degree to provide comprehensive mental health care to those who are in need of psychiatric services.
+Students learn to evaluate, diagnose, manage, and provide specialized treatment to people with mental health disorders.

 Millions of Americans are affected by mental health conditions.
 According to the National Alliance on Mental Illness, 1 in 5 adults experience mental illness in a given year, and 1 in 5 youth experience a severe mental disorder at some point during their life.
 These staggering statistics showcase why the Psychiatric Mental Health Nurse Practitioner certificate adds value to any licensed nurse practitioner’s career.